NaN-tic/trytond-account_invoice_maturity_dates/tests/scenario_account_invoice_maturity_dates.rst

     >>> modify = Wizard('account.invoice.modify_maturities', [invoice])
     Traceback (most recent call last):
         ...
-    UserError: ('UserError', (u'Can not modify maturities of invoice 1 because its line (Main Payable) is reconciled', ''))
+    UserError: ('UserError', (u'Can not modify maturities of invoice 1 Party because its line (Main Payable) is reconciled', ''))

 Create a refund and check we can modify it maturities::